Fitness Feud: Whoop Sues Polar Over ‘Wholesale Copy’ of Wearable Design

 What Is Trade Dress Infringement?

-A related US case is Coca-Cola Co. v.
-Koke Co. of America (1920), where the Supreme Court famously ruled that the trademarked name “Coca-Cola” deserved legal protection because it had acquired “secondary significance” in the mind of the public, distinguishing the product from imitators.
+A related case is Coca-Cola Co. v.
+Koke Co. of America (1920), where the US Supreme Court famously ruled that the trademarked name “Coca-Cola” deserved legal protection because it had acquired “secondary significance” in the mind of the public, distinguishing the product from imitators.

 The Core of the Dispute: Design Similarity